 512.472.4133 ext 334

-A native of Austin, Professor Jennings returned to his hometown when he joined the faculty of Seminary of the Southwest in 2005.
-Jennings has also served as the Director of the Anglican Studies Program at Seminary of the Southwest since 2008.
-Jennings is interested in liturgical theology, dogmatic theology, ascetical theology, theological hermeneutics and the way these disciplines intersect and inform one another.
-His book, Theology as Ascetic Act: Disciplining Christian Discourse, published in 2010, represents a light revision of his doctoral dissertation and argues that Christian teaching and reflection are embodied acts analogous to, and part of, Christian asceticism.
-Jennings has published various book reviews and articles in journals and collections.
-He is currently working on a book that will provide a liturgical theology of sacred text and its interpretation.
+The Rev. Nathan G. Jennings, a native of Austin, returned to his hometown when he joined the faculty of Seminary of the Southwest in 2005.
+Jennings is also the Director of Community Worship and has served as the Chair of the Anglican Studies Program at Seminary of the Southwest since 2008.
+Jennings is interested in liturgical theology, Christian Platonism, Ancient Near-Eastern studies, asceticism, hermeneutics and the way these disciplines intersect and inform one another.
+His first book, Theology as Ascetic Act: Disciplining Christian Discourse, published in 2010, represents a light revision of his doctoral dissertation and argues that Christian teaching and reflection are embodied acts analogous to, and part of, Christian asceticism.
+His second book, Liturgy and Theology, Economy and Reality, Wipf and Stock 2017, argues for a Christian metaphysical realism, presenting liturgy as a cosmic gift economy whereby God renders cosmos out of chaos.
+He is currently working on a book that will provide a an outline of sound liturgical decision-making.
 In teaching, Jennings reflects on liturgy theologically as that which enables participation in God and God’s work in the world.
-In addition to the required liturgy and Anglican studies courses, Jennings offers elective seminars in Liturgical and Sacramental Theology, Liturgical Hermeneutics, and occasional seminars on Anglican Divines and Church Fathers.
+In addition to the required liturgy and Anglican studies courses, Jennings offers elective seminars in Liturgical Theology, Hermeneutics, and occasional seminars on Anglican Divines.

 MDiv, Yale Divinity School